mrzool/s-town/source/05-episode5.md

 J: See that's what he can't do.
 He can't keep his fuckin ass outta trouble.
 Am I expecting too much?
 You know he was raised by a fuckin child molester.
 Maybe I'm expecting too much.

 And just like with Tyler's grandmother, talking about Tyler's tribulations could quickly get John riled up about tribulations the world over.
 Which I know we've all heard John deliver this kind of harangue before, but I share this only so you can see how riled up Tyler could make John.
-He really inspired some of John's most virtuosic work.
+He really inspired some of John's most virtuosic [*sic*] work.
 Here, I'll save you all the windup about Tyler, and go straight to the money.

 (opera in background)